bmw2621/sunMoonData/README.md

 # sunMoonData
-CLI tool to download Sun/Moon data from the United States Naval Observatory webages for a given date range and city.
+CLI tool to download Sun/Moon data from the United States Naval Observatory webages for a given date range and city, and exports as a csv.